aishjayashankar/eks-blue-green-deployment/images/Readme.md

 ### Checking blue deployment
 ![img_8](8_checking_blue_deployment.png)

-### Doing a change to blue-green-service.json for green deploy
+### Doing a change to blue-green-service.json for do green deploy
 ![img_9](9_doing_a_change_to_blue-green-service-json_file.png)

 ### After do: kubectl apply -f blue-green-service.json